Western storms bring flood threats, snow for Christmas | Science-Environment

 On Thursday, two people died when their car was submerged in a flooded underpass in Millbrae, just south of San Francisco.
 Firefighters rescued two people who had climbed atop a car but they couldn't reach the fully submerged vehicle, San Mateo County sheriff's Det.
 Javier Acosta said.

-The Sierras could see 5 to 8 feet (1.5 to 2.4 meters) of snow through the holidays, with 10 feet (3 meters) possible at higher elevations, and authorities urged people to avoid travelling through the mountain passes, which could be treacherous.
+The Sierras could see 5 to 8 feet (1.5 to 2.4 metres) of snow through the holidays, with 10 feet (3 metres) possible at higher elevations, and authorities urged people to avoid travelling through the mountain passes, which could be treacherous.

 In Southern California, evacuation orders were issued Thursday night in Orange County because of possible mudslides and debris flows in three canyons where a wildfire last December burned the ground bare.
 The Orange County Fire Authority reported a mudslide Thursday night in one canyon that affected some roads but no injuries were reported.